AlonsoLi/General-Insurance-Actuarial-Reporting-System/README.md

 3. Save results
 4. Analysis

-All my work can be automated by:
+All of them can be automated by:
 1. build a sql data base.
 2. read data and calculate in python
 3. save results back to data base
 4. power BI for visulization

+1-3 are back end, 4 is to replace a front end.